AhmedAtef283/TokuApp/README.md

 # Technologies Used
 - Flutter: A popular framework for building cross-platform mobile applications.
 - Dart: The programming language used to build Flutter apps.

+# Contributing
+If you are interested in contributing to Toku App, feel free to fork the repository and submit a pull request.
+You can also report any issues or suggest new features by opening an issue on the repository.